larvinloy/docker-chiminey/README.md

 Dockerized Chiminey
 ===================

 This is a dockerized build of the docker branch of the Chiminey system: http://chiminey.net, built over the 3drac_chiminey brach.
-This branch allows Chiminey to run the roughness algortihm on data extracted from Digital Elevation Models and jpeg/png images.
+This branch allows Chiminey to run the roughness algorithm on data extracted from Digital Elevation Models and jpeg/png images.
 For more information read ```REPORT.pdf.```

 To convert an ASCII dem file or jpeg/png image to inpute file for this branch use https://github.com/larvinloy/transformDEMdata